redliuk/redliuk/README.md

 Hi, I’m Luca Comparini
-I’m currently studying Computer Science at University of Genoa.
+I’m a Computer Science gradueted at University of Genoa.
 Here you will find both academic projects and personal project.

-Academic-related projects:
--Making a shall from zero.
--Quantum teleport implementation in Qiskit.
--DB implemantation from scratch.
--PingPong and Server in C.
--Searching algorithm for graph exploration in C++.
--Calculation Programs for retirement benefits in C++.
--A little site in HTML, CSS, PHP, JS.

-Personal Projects:
--Python programs for financial data fetch, chart analysis, backtasting Option strategies.
+I put README everywhere so the navigation should be confortable enough.

+Check the University repository for Academic-related projectstou will get a good idea of whta i've learned.

+Check Personal Projects Repository to see what i'm focus on. (repository still in progress)

 Most of comments in my code and all of my relations about my projects are in Italian.
+If you wanna talk about some project or see some improvements i could do or even for some typo i'll listen here: lc96@protonmail.com